Subject 1A

 You gesture silently toward the back exit.
 Everyone follows.

 The wind picks up just slightly as you round the edge of the dome.
 The air here is cooler.
 Denser.
-Pines creak overhead, and the tree line seems to hold its breath.
+Pines creak overhead, and the treeline seems to hold its breath.

-Behind the dome, you find what looks like a half-collapsed hatch camouflaged by brush and gravel.
-A faint heat shimmer pulses just above it.
-Not optical, but almost electromagnetic.
+You come up on the half-collapsed hatch camouflaged by brush and gravel.
+But now, there appears to be a faint heat shimmer pulsing just above it.Not optical, but almost electromagnetic.

 Jonas’ face drops.
 “Getting interference again.
 Like it’s pulsing.”